braeden-kelly/cm25-fsstepfuawer/02-api-routes-and-auth.md

   };
 ```

-🏃**Try it:** Type anything into the email/password form and press Sign In.
+🏃**Try it:** Type anything into the email/password form and press Login.
 Nothing will happen, but refresh the page/app.
 You should be logged in!
 The reload forced the app to try to go back into `(app)` (Expo Router looks for the first `index` route, which is in your tabs).
-This time, it found an auth token because pressing Sign In stored it in local storage.
+This time, it found an auth token because pressing Login stored it in local storage.

-4. Back in **sign-in.tsx**, use Expo Router imparatively to navigate to `/(app)` after calling `login`:
+4. Back in **login.tsx**, use Expo Router imparatively to navigate to `/(app)` after calling `login()`:
 ```diff
 export default function LoginScreen() {
   const [email, setEmail] = useState("");